 - a.
 Students will demonstrate independent/critical thinking in the humanities, natural sciences, and social sciences - Students will interpret and evaluate literary and visual art based on stylistic and contextual analysis. - Students will arrive at solutions through hypothesis, inquiry, analysis, and interpretation in studying the natural sciences. - iii.
-Students will synthesize diverse ideas and information and draw valid inferences in studying the social sciences. - In the fields of art, music, or theater; literature; philosophy and/or religious studies and possibly within the context of studying and using a language other than English.
+Students will synthesize diverse ideas and information and draw valid inferences in studying the social sciences.

+1. In the fields of art, music, or theater; literature; philosophy and/or religious studies and possibly within the context of studying and using a language other than English.

-Note: This document should be used in conjunction with the General Education Foundation (8-15-2007) and the NJCC GE Course Criteria (8-15-2007).
+Note: This document should be used in conjunction with the General Education Foundation (September 6, 2011) and the NJCC GE Learning Goal & Suggested Individual College-wide Learning Objective (September 6, 2011).